 Booking online is great for convenience.
 But in Cusco, you can negotiate with the hundreds (possibly thousands) of agencies to secure a more competitive price than booking online in advance.
 So what is the best company for the Inca Jungle Trek?
 Whoever offers you the best price!

 Each of the Cusco agencies sell what seems to be nearly the exact same Jungle Trek tour.
 Some agencies may claim better food, hostels, or equipment, but we don’t believe that.
 All of the other Jungle Trek groups we ran into seemed to have a very comparable experience, stayed at the same/similar places, and ate at many of the same restaurants as us.

 Yet each Cusco tour company may include different options in their Jungle Trek package.
 This can make comparing prices confusing when you’re getting quotes from multiple agencies in Cusco.
-We’ll try to clear up that confusion here, showing the approximate prices that agencies in Cusco are actively selling the Jungle Trek tour, as of July, 2018:
+We’ll try to clear up that confusion here, showing the approximate prices that agencies in Cusco are actively selling the Jungle Trek tour, which still remainsabout the same now in 2019:

 The Jungle Trek prices tend to be different based on whether or not the agency includes the adventure activities and also what mode of transportation you return in.
 Whitewater rafting and ziplining can add as little as $20 to your total (a $60 value).
 Taking the train back to Cusco adds another $60-$70.
 We recommend both.
 Having the adventure activities included is definitely worth it.
 You should also consider splurging for the return by train to avoid the long and painful return by shuttle, and we’ll explain more about this in the next sections.